 What is the course about?

-This course is about helping writers define a plan of action to make their play a reality.
+This short course is about helping writers define a plan of action to make their play a reality.
 Whether it is a brand new idea or a script started a while ago, students will pull the idea apart into its constituent parts, and make sure they are all in good working order.

 This course will help clarify your ideas, solve dramaturgical questions and give you tools to help execute the plans you’ve made with your script.
 The group will learn some of the key principles of dramaturgy and apply them to their own scripts.
 You’ll have time to begin putting those insights into action by writing new material.
 With feedback and guidance from the tutor and from fellow students, writers should feel more confident about their piece by the end of the course – armed with ideas to have a go at tackling a full draft.

 This is a live online course.
 You will need: